How to start an e-mail marketing campaign: 8 things to know

 8) A/B testing your email campaigns

 As there is always room for improvement, conducting an A/B test will be very useful to learn about the elements of your e-mail that could be improved.
 In addition, several tools make it possible to perform this type of test and compile statistics on the performance of different versions of the same e-mail.
-In order to carry out you’re A/B test and obtain important information to improve your email marketing campaign, find out about the different steps to follow to get it right.
+In order to carry out your A/B test and obtain important information to improve your email marketing campaign, find out about the different steps to follow to get it right.

 GET 3 FREE QUOTES